salquier/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_migration_veeam/guide.en-gb.md

 ### Step 10: Create replication jobs

-In Veeam Backup & Replication, create a replication job to migrate your VMs.
+In **Veeam Backup & Replication**, create a replication job to migrate your VMs.

 1. Open the `Replication Jobs`{.action} section in the Veeam Console.
-2. Add the source VMs and configure the target HPC environment.
+2. Add the `source VMs`{.action} and configure the target HPC environment.
 3. Set additional options like compression or application-aware processing.

 Detailed steps are available in the [replication job setup guide](https://helpcenter.veeam.com/docs/backup/vsphere/replica_job.html?ver=120).